 If you intend to file for naturalization using Form N-400, Application for Naturalization, based on your marriage to a U.S. citizen, a divorce can impact your eligibility.
 Even if you were married for more than three years, which is the minimum time required, you must continue to be married at the time of your naturalization and you must have lived with your spouse for the three years prior to filing your N-400 application.

-What if You’ve Been Married for 5 Years?
+What If You’ve Been a Permanent Resident for 5 Years?

 In some cases, people seeking naturalization are eligible based on spending five years as a permanent resident of the United States.
 That’s because divorce doesn’t affect your ability to file as a permanent resident and current green card holder.